Samriddhi244/Todo-Script/README.md

 - Python 3.x
 - No external dependencies (uses only built-in modules)

-## Sample Tasks File

-A sample tasks file (`sample_tasks.txt`) is included to demonstrate the file format.
-You can use this as a template or for testing purposes.

 ## Tips for Best Use

 1. **Keep task descriptions clear and specific**